mahsaashouri/linear-hierarchical-forecasting/README.md

-# Linear hierarchical forecasting
+# linear-hierarchical-forecasting

-Paper with Mahsa on forecasting using linear models with reconciliation
+Paper on forecasting using linear models with reconciliation.